Lamont-Labs/QuantraVision/ops/GapSpec_SupportOperations.md

 ## Escalation
 - Bugs → logged in GitHub Issues (private).
-- Legal → forward to legal@lamontlabs.ai
+- Legal → forward to Lamontlabs@proton.me

 ## Reporting
 - Monthly summary of tickets and fixes appended to binder ops log.